angular/webdriver-js-extender/README.md

 Usage
 -----

-If you are using a versoin of `selenium-webdriver` below `3.0.0-beta-1`, you must use the `patch()` function before you create your webdriver instance:
+If you are using a version of `selenium-webdriver` below `3.0.0-beta-1`, you must use the `patch()` function before you create your webdriver instance:

 ```js